v1ra1/CoinMarketCapBot/README.md

 INTERVAL_MINUTES=15
 #The presence message type is price percentage changed in 24 hours.
 Change it to any of the following below
 PRESENCE_MESSAGE_TYPE=percent_change_24h
+#This will determine the decimal placement on the price
+PRICE_FORMAT=0.00
 ```

 ### PRESENCE_MESSAGE_TYPES